-BALTIC Centre for Contemporary Art, Gateshead is pleased to announce a new three-year residency programme working with emerging artists from the Baltic States: Lithuania, Latvia and Estonia, and the wider Baltic region.
+BALTIC Centre for Contemporary Art, Gateshead is pleased to announce a new residency programme working with emerging artists from the Baltic States: Lithuania, Latvia and Estonia, and the wider Baltic region.

 The BALTIC | States residency programme will enable artists’ research and professional development through a series of supported residencies at BALTIC, Gateshead.
 The participants will be invited to respond to the current shifting geopolitical landscape in Europe and develop work which explores ideas around identity, citizenship and belonging.
 Participants will be encouraged to find points of connection between the Baltic region and the North East of England, building networks with the artistic communities and creating dialogue which transcends borders and geographies at a time of rapid social and political change.